nyu-software-engineering/fall-2019-flight-scanner/CONTRIBUTING.md

 # Contributing
 When contributing to this project, please follow the [feature branch version control workflow](https://knowledge.kitchen/Feature_branch_version_control_workflow).

+## Download and Use
+- Download the repository from github.
+- Navigate to the `backend` directory, and run `npm install`.
+- Navigate to the `frontend` directory, and run `npm install`.
+- Navigate to the `frontend/admin` directory, run `npm install`.
+- Navigate to the `frontend/reader` directory, run `npm install`.
+- Navigate to the `backend` directory, run `nodemon`, and make sure the backend is always running.
+- Keep the terminal running the backend open.
+In another terminal, navigate to the `frontend/admin` directory, run `npm start` to launch the admin interface.
+Make sure the backend is running.
+- If you would like to launch the reader interface, navigate to the `frontend/reader` directory, run `npm start`, and also make sure the backend is running at the same time.
+- Only "Admin" users registered can add new users via the interface.
+Please create your own account with a gmail address in the database, and log in with the same gmail address.
+The credentials for the database is shared via private messages.
+Then you will be able to login via Google Authentification in the admin interface.
+No login is requried for the reader interface.

 ## Pull Request Process
 Please make sure to issue a pull request after a feature branch is pushed to the repository and wait for a teammate to check the new changes and accept the request.